-Many brides and grooms rent a limousine for their transportation, but what about their guests?
+Many brides and grooms rent a limo with Limo Find for their transportation, but what about their guests?
 Those arriving from out-of-town may not want to navigate unfamiliar streets, especially after dark.
 Others have one too many adult beverages and prefer to avoid a DUI.

 You can provide guest transportation without joining a rideshare service and paying their commission.
 If you have a CDL license and can drive a bus, you can run a shuttle for guests periodically throughout the festivities.
 You can also use your vehicle as a taxi so guests feel free to tip back a few.

 More couples than ever include their dog in their nuptials.
 However, if they want to mingle with guests, they need someone to pet-sit.
 Plus, depending upon their venue, they may not want to sneak away to let Fido do his business.
 If you do a great job, you can earn extra money watching their pooch while they honeymoon, too.